bloominstituteoftechnology/Deploying-Web-Apps/portfolio/README.md

 Starts the dev server with live reload when you make a change to the code.

-Run with `npm start`.
+Run with `yarn start`.

 ### Build

 Makes a production build, complete with optimized assets including responsive images for devices with different viewport sizes and pixel densities.

-Run with `npm run build`.
+Run with `yarn build`.

 ### Test

 Uses Jest and React Testing Library to run your tests.

-Use `npm test` to start the test runner, which will run tests on changed files as you make edits.
+Use `yarn test` to start the test runner, which will run tests on changed files as you make edits.

-Use `npm run test:run` to run all tests once.
+Use `yarn test:run` to run all tests once.

-Use `npm run test:all` to watch for file changes and then run _all_ tests on each change.
+Use `yarn test:all` to watch for file changes and then run _all_ tests on each change.

-Use `npm run test:update` to update tests, including snapshots, and then run all tests.
+Use `yarn test:update` to update tests, including snapshots, and then run all tests.

-Use `npm run test:coverage` or to generate coverage statistics for your test suite.
+Use `yarn test:coverage` or to generate coverage statistics for your test suite.

 ### Lint